triopsi/ice-cold/README.md

 If you like the plugin, consider a donation to support further development.
 [Click here](https://www.paypal.me/triopsi)

 # Copyright & License Notes

+Ice Cold WordPress Theme, Copyright 2020 Triopsi
+Ice Cold is distributed under the terms of the GNU GPL

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

 ## Resources
 * Bootstrap